 Welcome to the Advanced Photon Source (APS) at Argonne National Laboratory.
-Whether you are a current or potential scientific user of our unique facility or are simply interested in learning more about the APS, we are delighted that you are visiting our website.
-The APS is funded by the Office of Science, Office of Basic Energy Sciences in the U.S. Department of Energy.
-We operate a National User Facility that is open to everyone who has a need for extremely brilliant x-ray photon beams.
+Whether you are a current or potential scientific user of our unique facility or are simply interested in learning more about the APS, we are delighted that you are visiting our Website.
+The APS is funded by the Office of Science-Basic Energy Sciences in the U.S. Department of Energy.
+We operate a national user facility that is open to everyone who has a need for extremely bright x-ray photon beams.

 The APS is one of the most technologically complex machines in the world.
-This premier national research facility provides the brightest x-ray beams in the Western Hemisphere to more than 5,000 (and growing) scientists from around the United States and the world.
-These scientists (we call them “users”) come to the APS from universities, industry, medical schools, and other research institutions.
-Our users bring with them ideas for new discoveries in nearly every scientific discipline, from materials science to biology, chemistry, environmental and planetary science, and fundamental physics.
+This premier national research facility provides ultra-bright, high-energy x-ray beams to more than 5,000 (and growing) scientists from across the United States.
+These scientists (we call them "users") come to the APS from universities, industry, medical schools, and other research institutions.
+Our users bring with them ideas for new discoveries in nearly every scientific discipline, from materials science to biology, chemistry, environmental, geological, and planetary science, and fundamental physics.
 They bring their ideas to the APS because our x-ray beams let them collect data in unprecedented detail and in amazingly short time frames.
 The knowledge our users gain here promises to have real and positive impact on our technologies, our health, our economy, and our fundamental understanding of the materials that make up our world.

 The APS has over 450 employees committed to facilitating the success of APS users in pursuit of this knowledge.
 This commitment is detailed in the APS Mission and Goals.